preritdas/grid-trader/README.md

 Multiple grid traders (for the same or different assets) can be deployed simultaneously, using different cores (multiprocessing).
 This allows each individual bot to run with a full performance capacity.

+Further

-It's recommended to leave two cores free per grid trader, because a grid trader sends off order execution tasks to another core to allow it continue actively trading unhindered.
+It's recommended to leave one core free per grid trader, as grid traders distribute order execution tasks to further separate core, thereby allowing it continue actively monitoring the underlying, unhindered.

 Below is an example of creating and running two bots simultaneous in individual cores.